|Select the desired Level or Schedule Type to find available classes for the course.|

 May be offered at any of the following campuses:

-Learning Objectives: 1.
+Learning Outcomes: 1.
 Graphically, analytically, and numerically analyze nonlinear dynamical models and numerically analyze discrete-event and stochastic models of biological, medical, or healthcare systems.
 2. Describe possible behaviors of a given system, including how a system may be manipulated within the inherent boundaries.
 3. Present, in oral and written format, an analysis and critique of the application of dynamical modeling of a biological system to solve or understand an engineering problem.

 Undergraduate level MA 26200 Minimum Grade of D- or (Undergraduate level MA 26500 Minimum Grade of D- and Undergraduate level MA 26600 Minimum Grade of D-)